Cameron-Ord/Cameron-Ord/README.md

 ## What I'm currently working on
 1. A programmable synth.
-2. An SDL2 based music visualizer
+2. Messing around with Xlib and X.Org
 3. Underrail Feat Generator : https://github.com/Cameron-Ord/Underrail-Feat-Calculator
 4. Various frontend sites with Vue